saltict/availproject.github.io/docs/validators/validator-node/validator-node-docker.md

 sudo findmnt --verify --verbose
 ```

-At this point you should be able to reboot and confirm that the system loads your mount properly.
+At this stage, you should be able to reboot and verify that the system correctly mounts your device upon startup.

-## Avail setup
+## Avail Setup

 Download the Correct Chaispec file for the network in our case we are using the **`Kate-Testnet`** Chainspec.